rallisf1/nextcloud-deck-time-tracking/README.md

 - Adds a timesheet tab on each card's details
 - Only assigned users and users with the edit/manage permission on the board can add time records
 - Time records are also visible in the Calendar and link to the associated Deck card
+- Notifications on interested parties for start/end timer and timesheet add/edit/delete
+- Reminder notification after 1h in case you forgot your timer

 ## Requirements